 Actually, the designer didn’t invent garbage dumps.
 He gave no thought to the bottle’s fate.
 It was left with no place to go, so third parties jumped into the vacuum and arranged to just throw it willy nilly into some hole in the ground.
 The most wasteful and irresponsible approach became the default.

 The designer normally is just worrying about how pretty, or cute or original his design is.
 The Best Design awards don’t go to designs that arrange for refilling.

 In the last few decades, one more fate, that labels itself an alternative, has emerged.
 This consists of breaking the bottle into glass pieces, mixing the broken glass together and taking it to the melt furnace factory to be remelted.
 This acquired the name recycling.

 A few things should be obvious about recycling.
-First, the FUNCTION which identified the bottle, has vanished.
+First, the FUNCTION which identified the bottle and gave it value, has vanished.
 It is now back to a cheap mineral for melting.

 Second, the “mineral” is worth even less than the original mineral raw material because it contains all kinds of colors, all kinds of mixed mineral compositions and dirt which must be removed if it doesn’t simply burn off.

 Third, the broken glass must now be processed through the expensive and high-input factory, using up all of those environmentally undesirable input losses all over again.
 So what has been accomplished?
 Nothing of any value!
 This is because the method of recycling conserves the LEAST VALUABLE of all the components of the final goods, only the materials.